dpetzel/dpetzel.github.io/content/about/index.md

 I'm a fan of Opensource, but I don't generally find the time to contribute back as much as I would like to.
-If you are curious what I've been up to latetly [Github](https://github.com/dpetzel) is a pretty good way to keep tabs on me.
+If you are curious what I've been up to lately [Github](https://github.com/dpetzel) is a pretty good way to keep tabs on me.